Winona Ryder’s ‘Stranger Things’ Co-Stars Defend Her SAG Awards Faces

 — Indy TV (@TheIndyTV) January 31, 2017

 Winona Ryder has been vocal about the fact that she knows people think she is crazy.
 While she was a movie icon in the late 1890s and early 1990s, Winona’s public image took a hit after her 2001 arrest for shoplifting at Saks Fifth Avenue.
-In an interview with The Cut, Winona Ryder recounted a past interview she did that she now thinks may have changed people’s perception of her.
+In an interview with the Cut, Winona Ryder recounted a past interview she did that she now thinks may have changed people’s perception of her.

 “I remember I did Diane Sawyer, and I talked about my experiences with anxiety and depression,” Ryder said.
 “And I think by doing that, maybe coupled with my physical size, there’s this ‘crazy’ thing.
 And I’ve realized recently it’s literally impossible to try and change that story.”